 The key agricultural R4D challenges include limited staff and institutional capacities, weak linkages between national agricultural research and extension systems (NARES) and international agricultural research centers (IARCs), and poor linkages between technology generation and dissemination institutions and between technology generation and markets.
 There is also very little investment by member states in agriculture in general.

-To combat this IITA currently operates from three locations in the region: Malawi, Mozambique, and Zambia.
+To combat this IITA currently operates from six locations in the region: Angola, Malawi, Mozambique, Swaziland, Zambia, and Zimbabwe.

 The Malawi office is the oldest location in the region with fully functional administrative services and research facilities consisting of three office blocks, an analytical laboratory, storage rooms, and screenhouses.
 The station is allocated five hectares of land at a research station owned by the Department of Agricultural Research Services for field activities.